JetBlue Airways Corporation (JBLU) Reveals an Earnings Mystery

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-When we switch over and look at the enterprise to sales, we see a ratio of 3.01, with the company’s debt to enterprise value settled at 0.55.
+When we switch over and look at the enterprise to sales, we see a ratio of 2.28, with the company’s debt to enterprise value settled at 0.85.
+The receivables turnover for the company is 17.98 and the total asset turnover is 0.23.
+The liquidity ratio also appears to be rather interesting for investors as it stands at 1.25.